coderatiiita/shubhvash/README.md

 I am a fullstack (MERN) software engineer from India
 - 🔭 Working on personal multiple frontend and backend project using MERN stack
 - 🌱 Learning design patterns in depth
-- Highly interested in distributed systems, ML systems
+- Highly interested in data intensive distributed systems, ML systems design
 - Hold dual degrees from IIIT-Allahabad  🚀
 <br />
 <a href="https://www.linkedin.com/in/shubhvash">